-She made a slow start to Sunday's final, just as she had 24 hours earlier in the semi-final against Carolina Wozniacki, but again the 17-time Grand Slam champion wrestled control from her opponent.
+She made a slow start to Sunday's final, just as she had 24 hours earlier in but again the 17-time Grand Slam champion wrestled control from her opponent.

 Ivanovic, seeded 12th, started confidently off the back of a landmark win over Maria Sharapova in the semis but she could not convert a point for a double-break at 3-1.

 Williams slammed the door shut with a big serve and never looked back, taking the set after two consecutive double faults from Ivanovic and rolling through the second set.

 It was the American's third win in four matches against Ivanovic this year, with the Serb having won their contest at the Australian Open in January.